 Is there any recourse?
 The answer depends on the fine print of your agreement.

 Contracts can contain a provision called a force majeure—Latin for “superior force”—which allow one party to avoid performing a contractual liability or obligation when an extraordinary event or circumstance beyond the control of the parties, such as a war, strike, riot, crime, plague, or an event described by the legal term act of God (hurricane, flood, earthquake, volcanic eruption, etc.), prevents one or both parties from fulfilling their obligations under the contract.
 These provisions are popular in the coastal areas of North and South Carolina because of the frequency of hurricanes in the late fall.

 It is unclear at this point whether the pandemic itself versus the governmental reaction to the pandemic (quarantines, shelter in place orders, etc.) will trip a force majeure clause, but it likely will.
 South Carolina also adheres to the impossibility doctrine, which implies a force majeure clause into every contract under certain circumstances.
 No published court decision in South Carolina has ever imposed such a term in the event of a pandemic.
 But, the doctrine of impossibility would likely excuse (at least for a time) the performance of wedding-related services during this period of crisis.

 What can you do to protect yourself?

-Providers of non-perishable items, dressmakers for example, probably will not be excused from actually making the goods, but delivery may be delayed.
+For example, providers of non-perishable items, dressmakers probably will not be excused from actually making the goods, but delivery may be delayed.
 Second, any travel-related expenses would have to be covered under travel insurance if you have purchased it.
-Third, you may inquire as to the availability of “event insurance” if you are planning a wedding later in the year.
+Third, you may inquire about the availability of “event insurance” if you are planning a wedding later in the year.
 This type of coverage would provide some protection if the pandemic persists into the fall.